witnet/witnet-solidity/README.md

 No need to specify <witnet-supported-chain> if WITNET_SOLIDITY_DEFAULT_CHAIN environment variable is set, though.
 However, if <witnet-supported-chain> is specified, that will always prevail upon the value of WITNET_SOLIDITY_DEFAULT_CHAIN.
 ```

+> *Add the `--legacy` flag in case you want to deploy any of Witnet "legacy" assets that are bundled within this package out-of-the-box and listed by `npx witnet avail`.
+Deployable Witnet artifacts are unowned and use counter-factual addresses, so if anybody else had previously deployed any of these legacy assets on the specified chain, you would get just the same EVM address at a rather low cost*.

 ### `$ npx witnet console`
 This script runs a Truffle console as to interact with your deployed Witnet-based assets in the specified chain: